Democratic Alliance for the Betterment and Progress of Hong Kong: Ideology

 The DAB's support of social welfare improvements, including greater spending on education, housing, and employee retraining, has given it strong grassroots support.

-The party in general embraces big tent positions, but has gradually leaned to a more pro-middle-class position and professional-oriented since its merger with the Hong Kong Progressive Alliance (HKPA) in 2005.
+The DAB was historically a left-wing party, but it is currently considered a big tent, centre-right or right-wing party.
+It had leaned to a more pro-middle-class position and professional-oriented since its merger with the Hong Kong Progressive Alliance (HKPA) in 2005.

 The party also takes a social conservative stance, espousing 'traditional family values' and opposing same-sex marriage despite it not being in the party's official platform.
 The DAB collaborated with evangelical Christian organisations in 2006 in drafting a submission on "harmonious families".
 These organisations include the Hong Kong branches of the Full Gospel Business Men's Fellowship International and the Christian Broadcasting Network.

 Internal factions

 As the largest political party of Hong Kong, the party can be divided into several main factions: